koendv/paste_dispenser/README.md

 * Use the serial port to upload.
 This is what I usually do.
 Before uploading connect RST and ground with a Dupont jumper wire.
 RST and ground are next to each other on the ISP connector.
 In the Arduino IDE, click Sketch -> Upload, count to three and remove the jumper wire.
 * When developing connect a 100n capacitor between serial adapter DTR and ISP connector RST pin.
 This allows the IDE to reset the microcontroller automatically just before uploading using the serial port.

-## Making your own
+## Soldering your own

 The github contains arduino source and kicad pcb design files.
 You'll find the [schematic](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/paste_dispenser_schematic.pdf), the [board layout](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/paste_dispenser_board.pdf), and the [bill of materials](https://github.com/koendv/paste_dispenser/blob/master/kicad/paste_dispenser/paste_dispenser.csv).
 This is a link to the pcb as an orderable [shared project at oshpark](http://www.oshpark.com/shared_projects/V5txbi41), and these are the components as a [shared project at Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=61ff8d7d43).
 Here are [zipped gerbers](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/gerbers.zip) for pcb manufacturing at [jlcpcb](https://jlcpcb.com/).

 If you prefer not to solder you can also build the controller on a breadboard, as in this [fritzing sketch](https://github.com/koendv/paste_dispenser/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.

+## Printing your own
-The [openscad/](https://github.com/koendv/paste_dispenser/tree/master/openscad) directory contains the .stl files for 3d-printing the mechanical part of the solder paste dispenser.
+The [openscad/](https://github.com/koendv/paste_dispenser/tree/master/openscad) directory contains the .stl files for [3d-printing](https://www.treatstock.com/c/seaside-3d) the mechanical part of the solder paste dispenser in ABS.
+Theses parts need finishing as follows:

+* Take the workpiece [insert_practice](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/insert_practice.stl) and practice using heat-set inserts.
+Set your soldering iron to the filament extrusion temperature used during 3D printing, about 255&deg;C.
+* Take the workpiece [motor_mount](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/motor_mount.stl) and place 4 heat-set inserts.
+* Take the workpiece [plunger](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/plunger.stl) and place 1 heat-set insert.
+* Using *a drop* of acetone, glue the small conical tip to the plunger.
+Acetone is a solvent for ABS.

 ## Care